sara-nl/clouddocs/SSHkey.markdown

 ## Using `ssh-agent`

-SSH-agent is a service on your laptop to remember your ssh passphrase during your local session (thai is, until you log out from your laptop).
+SSH-agent is a service on your laptop to remember your ssh passphrase during your local session (that is, until you log out from your laptop).
 This way, you do not have to type in that loooong passphrase every time you unlock your private key.

 ### Add the key to the local ssh-agent